-It IS possible to operate the Eggtimer TRS with a single battery, but we recommend that you only do that with very low current igniters such as a Quest Q2G2, or of course if you're not doing deployments.
+It IS possible to operate the Eggtimer TRS with a single battery, but we recommend that you only do that low current, or of course if you're not doing deployments.
 You'll need to be a little careful with your battery choice, more on that below.
 Of course, you give up the brownout protection if you do that, so be careful.